-Those who are interested in diversified ways to increase their income have surely heard of affiliate marketing.
+Those interested in diversified ways to increase their income have surely heard of affiliate marketing.
 The definition is pretty simple: affiliate marketing means that an individual or a company promotes the products or services of another individual or company on their behalf in exchange for a commission.

 Parties Involved in Affiliate Marketing